 Documented Observation Hours

 ASHA requires students to complete 25 clinical observation hours.
-If you completed these hours as part of an undergraduate CSD degree, you will need to upload your Observation Hours Record form, signed by an ASHA-licensed SLP, to be able to waive the observation credit in the leveling courses.
+If you have already completed these hours, you will need to upload your Observation Hours Record form to the application.
+This form must be signed by an ASHA-licensed SLP and must include their SLP credentials and ASHA number.

 Letters of Recommendation